CorwinMacGregor/Hydroneer/Pakked Mods/README.md

 - [x] FIXED: **URGENT** Attempting to place glass buildables in non-placeable open world areas results in being unable to exit placement mode
 - [X] FIXED: Simple Collision Hull incorrectly shaped (Affects certain physics interactions)
 - [x] FIXED: Build gridguides not showing up (repaired under scrutiny of new template)

+# Pipeworks
+Build pak of new, round pipes of multiple ports.

+Requires HydroUMH, and HydronixStore to host selling the pipes (they're all 0c right now, though)

+Caveats and known issues:

+- [ ] Cannot feed new pipes on ports 4, 5, or 6.  either feed new pipes with a one- to three-port new pipe, or be careful of hook-up to retail pipes
+- [ ] Placedown of pipes cause bolts and brackets to get stuck in Build Highlight Blue until save reload

 # Restrictor Pipe
 Adds a restrictor pipe to the Bridgepour pipe store which reduces water pressure all the way down to 1%.